In this section

 Discharges

-There were 16 odour complaints relating to the Southern Landfill site and Careys Gully Sludge Dewatering plant.
-None were assessed to be offensive and objectionable by GWRC.
+There were two odour complaints in November.
+One relating to Moa Point, the other relating to the Southern Landfill site and Careys Gully Sludge Dewatering plant.

 Items of significance: